What Is Considered a Truck in Texas?

 While this deadline doesn’t apply to insurance claims, you might have a shorter deadline for filing claims depending on specific insurance policies.
 Furthermore, the ability to sue can be a powerful bargaining chip during settlement negotiations with insurers.
 Because of these reasons, it is crucial to keep the statute of limitations in mind if you seek compensation through a lawsuit or an insurance claim.

-A seasoned Houston truck accident attorney can help you determine which deadlines apply to your case and ensure the necessary legal paperwork is filed promptly and correctly.
+An attorney can help you determine which deadlines apply to your case and ensure the necessary legal paperwork is filed promptly and correctly.

 What Are Common 18-Wheeler Truck Accidents in Texas?